approvals/ApprovalTests.Java/approvaltests/docs/how_to/PrintableWrappers.md

 ### Printable wrappers

-Sometimes an objects `toString()` are not what is desired for the give situation.
+Sometimes an object's `toString()` is not suitable for a given situation.
 This is particularly true with the parameter names used with `CombinationApprovals`
 Printable wrappers gives you a way to control this.

 ### Wrap a individual object